 In all of your relationships, has the love been the same?
-Love often differs depending on circumstances or the people it is directed toward.
+Love is a complicated emotion and often differs depending on circumstances or the people it is directed toward.
 For example, the love you show to your kids may look more nurturing than your love for your best friend.

-To accommodate such differences, the ancient Greeks had several unique words for love.
+To accommodate such differences, the ancient Greeks studied love and had several unique words for love.
 Today, we may use one word for the different types of love we feel.
-However, the Greeks utilized as many as eight, each referring to distinct types of relationships, levels of intimacy, and situations.
+However, there are as many as eight different Greek words for love, each referring to distinct types of relationships, levels of intimacy, and situations.

 Understanding the different forms of love and how they're often expressed may give you perspective when connecting with others or expressing love in your life.